binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ></Score>
 ```

-And I also have to give data to a children component through a method exposed in the child component instead of using the properties.
+And I also had to give data to a children component through a method exposed in the child component instead of using the properties.
 This problem comes to serialization/deserialization of the object and causes a re-rendering of the child component where my basic rendering was made by the canvas.

-For the next year, I think that I will continue to work with vanillaJS because the use case of the countdown is each time to specific to match with the mindset of a framework.
-I don't say that Vue is a bad framework, but I really think that it wasn't the best choice for my project.
+For the next year, I think that I will continue to work with vanillaJS because the use case of the countdown is each time to match with the mindset of a framework.
+I'm not saying that Vue is a bad framework, but I really think that it wasn't the best choice for my project.

 ### Code & Demo